PoisotLab/ms_network_prediction/manuscript.md

 # Introduction

 Ecosystems are composed of interactions---individual organisms interact with one-another either directly or indirectly through their shared environment.
 These interactions form complex networks that drive ecological and evolutionary dynamics and maintain ecosystem diversity and functioning [@Delmas2018AnaEco; @Landi2018ComSta; @Albrecht2018PlaAni].
-Yet, knowledge of species interactions is one of the most severe contemporary shortfalls of knowledge in biodiversity science [@Hortal2015SevSho], because data collection is tedious, time-consuming, and expensive.
+Yet, knowledge of species interactions is one of the most severe contemporary shortfalls of knowledge in biodiversity science [@Hortal2015SevSho], primarily due to the tedious, time-consuming, and expensive nature of the data collection process.
 As with many ecological systems, ecological networks have entered their "long now" [@Carpenter2002EcoFut], where contemporary actions will have long-term, low-predictability consequences, sometimes over centuries [@Burkle2013PlaInt].
-It is therefore imperative to develop a roadmap that would enable prediction (for the present) and forecasting (for the future) of the structure of ecological networks [@McCann2007ProBio; @Seibold2018NecMul], of the processes they encode [@Thompson2012FooWeb], and that can account for their spatial, temporal, and climatic dimensions [@Burkle2011FutPla].
+It is therefore imperative to develop a roadmap that would enable the prediction (for the present) and forecasting (for the future) of the structure of ecological networks [@McCann2007ProBio; @Seibold2018NecMul], of the processes they encode [@Thompson2012FooWeb], and that can account for their spatial, temporal, and climatic dimensions [@Burkle2011FutPla].
-In this paper, we adopt a question-driven approach to identify opportunities within this research agenda, and suggest a "roadmap" forward toward the prediction of species interactions across space and time.
+In this paper, we adopt a question-driven approach to identify opportunities within this research agenda, and suggest a "roadmap" forward moving towards the prediction of species interactions across space and time.

 ## What is a species interaction network?